jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ### Overview

-Static site generators are not boring as they might seam, containing the label **static** on it doesn't mean that you have to leave the comfortable wysiwyg and go to something more annoying and get your hands dirty with plain HTML to write your content instead they offer a great alternative which is writing your content in a lightweight markup language such Markdown or Textile, that get transformed into HTML and let you focus on the content, not the tool.
+Static site generators are not boring as they might seem, containing the label **static** on it doesn't mean that you have to leave the comfortable wysiwyg and go to something more annoying and get your hands dirty with plain HTML to write your content instead they offer a great alternative which is writing your content in a lightweight markup language such Markdown or Textile, that get transformed into HTML and let you focus on the content, not the tool.

 With that said SSG unlike other platforms that generate your content each time a user request it — which is expensive — instead the content get generated when you're working on the content and then the result is served to the user from static pre-generated files.

-Finally, SSGs can be used not only for blogging, but also for: Personal websites, Portfolio, Documentation you name it.
+Finally, SSGs can be used not only for blogging, but also for: Personal websites, Portfolio, Documentation, you name it.
 Generally when viewing content occurs more often than editing it.

 ### Benefits

 - Secure, since there is no code that get executed, no database.
-- Hight performance.
+- High performance.
 - No expensive internal execution, since they're simple HTML pages.
 - No complicated setup or dependencies.
-- The content is plain text which makes it easy for versioning using a version control systems like **GIT**.
+- The content is plain text which makes it easy for versioning using a VCSs like **GIT**.

 ### What about Sculpin

-All what we seen above can be applied to Sculpin and it's whiten in PHP, it supports **Markdown files** and **Twig templates**.
+All what we've seen above can be applied to Sculpin and it's written in PHP, it supports **Markdown files** and **Twig templates**.

 That's all what you need to know about SSGs, Let's start building the thing.